jspagnuolo/freshlocalharvest/site/content/posts/2025-08-29-we-went-live.md

 ---
-title: "We went live 🎉 A static site, a few gremlins, and good company"
+title: "We went live - A static site and a few gremlins"
 date: 2025-08-30T12:00:00-04:00
 description: "How Fresh Local Harvest found its home on the internet—with Hugo, Cloudflare Pages, and a little friendly troubleshooting."
 tags: ["launch", "behind-the-scenes"]